treasure-data/kafka-fluentd-consumer/README.md

 ### Run Kafka Consumer for Fluentd

 Please modify `config/fluentd-consumer.properties` with an appropriate configuration.
-Especially don't forget to change to `topic=test`.
+Especially don't forget to change to `fluentd.consumer.topics=test`.
 Finally please launch the process like this.
-2nd argument specifies the number of threads.

     $ java -Dlog4j.configuration=file://path/to/log4j.properties -jar build/libs/kafka-fluentd-consumer-0.0.1-all.jar config/fluentd-consumer.properties